cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 between the real and digital counterpart networks by authenticated and authorized users only.

-Secure Development Practices: Ensuring the digital twin software is developed following secure coding practices to minimize vulnerabilities.
+Secure Development Practices:
+: Ensuring the NDT software is developed following secure coding practices to minimize vulnerabilities.

 Incident Response: Having a well-defined incident response plan to address